natter1/python_pptx_interface/README.rst

     def run(save_dir: str):
         pp = PPTXCreator(TemplateExample())

+        PPTXFontStyle.lanaguage_id = MSO_LANGUAGE_ID.ENGLISH_UK
+        PPTXFontStyle.name = "Roboto"

         title_slide = pp.add_title_slide("Example presentation")
-        font = font_title()
+        font = font_title()  # returns a PPTXFontStyle instance with bold font and size = 32 Pt
         font.write_shape(title_slide.shapes.title)  # change font attributes for all paragraphs in shape

+Now we create our presentation with **PPTXCreator** using the **TemplateExample**.
+We also set the default font language and name of all **PPTXFontStyle** instances.
+This is not necessary, as *ENGLISH_UK* and *Roboto* are the defaults anyway.
+But in principle you could change these settings here, to fit your needs.
+If you create your own template class, you might also set these default parameters there.
-Now we create our presentation, add a title slide and change the font style of the title using title_font().
+Finally we add a title slide and change the font style of the title using title_font().

 |
 |